Deepa17/OutReach/README.md

 # OutReach:<h2>A website for connecting developers <h2>
- This website is built MERN stack.
+ This website is built using MERN stack.
 The users can register and login, and create their own profile, by including their education, job-experience, social medial handles and so on.
  There's also a functionality to put up posts and also delete them, if the user doesn't want them anymore.
 Other users can comment, like and unlike these posts and can have discussions too.
 <h4>Note:</h4>